 ## Wrapping

-Sometimes it's required to have long lines inside code blocks wrapped, but the above code
+Sometimes it is required to have long lines inside code blocks wrapped, but the above code blocks

-blocks don't wrap the lines automatically.
-Of cause we can break the lines manually but this
+don't wrap the lines automatically.
+Of course, lines can be broken manually, but this may make the

-may make the content inconvenient for copy-pasting.
-To address this cases, additional markers
+content inconvenient for copy-pasting.
+To address these cases, additional markers

 `wrapped`, `wrapped-code` and `wrapped-shell` were defined.
 Here's an example: